Updated on September 13, 2023

 Tax-Free Account

-You do not have to pay taxes when you contribute or withdraw money from the account.
+You don’t have to pay taxes when contributing or withdrawing money from the account.
 If you have an HSA through your employer, you use pre-tax dollars to fund the HSA.
-If you opened an HSA on your own, any funds you add are tax-deductible.
-Also, any interest you earn is not taxed.

 Your Funds Rollover